vyanphan/bomb_defusal/README.md

 - The input is not case-sensitive, but make sure to use the formats as described below.

 ### Wires (Simple)
-- When the prompt appears, enter the colors of the wires in top-down order, separated by spaces.
+- When the prompt appears, enter the color codes of the wires in top-down order.
-- Pros who want to break a speed challenge can enter the color codes of the wires.
+- The color codes are specified in the prompt and below.

 	| Color  | Code |
 	|--------|------|